 - Improving overall battery performance, safety, and lifespan

-NREL brings its predictive computer simulation of lithium-ion batteries, known as the Multi-Scale Multi-Dimensional (MSMD) model framework, to the CAEBAT project.
+NREL brings its predictive computer simulation of Li-ion batteries, known as a multi-scale multi-dimensional (MSMD) model framework, to the CAEBAT project.
 MSMD's modular, flexible architecture connects the physics of battery charge/discharge processes, thermal control, safety, and reliability in a computationally efficient manner.
 This allows independent development of submodels at the cell and pack levels.

 After a competitive selection process, NREL awarded subcontracts worth $7 million to the following three industry teams: